 Gifts of Stock or securities are an excellent way to support WFIU or WTIU.
 A gift of appreciated securities that you have held for more than one year is frequently the most economical way to make a gift.
 A gift of stock can generate favorable tax benefits—you may avoid paying capital gains tax on the increase in value of the stock, you may qualify for an income tax deduction for the full fair-market value of the stock at the time of the gift, and your gift may qualify for an Indiana state tax credit if you are an Indiana resident.

 Other ways to use stock gifts:

 Membership.
-You may use a gift of stock to fund your annual membership, with benefit levels corresponding to the amount of the gift.
+You may use a gift of stock to fund your annual membership for WFIU or WTIU, with benefit levels corresponding to the amount of the gift.

 How to make a stock transfer: The most common and efficient method of giving securities is an electronic transfer.
-(It is critical that you transfer the securities themselves, rather than the proceeds from a sale to take advantage of the tax benefits.)
-An electronic stock gift to WFIU or WTIU through the Indiana University Foundation can be accomplished in several different ways.
-The preferred method of transfer is directly from the brokerage to the IU Foundation:
+(It is critical that you transfer the securities themselves, rather than the proceeds from a sale to take advantage of the charitable tax benefits.)
+The preferred method of transfer is directly from your brokerage to the IU Foundation:

 - Broker Transfer: The IU Foundation has accounts with most major firms and major regional companies and will work with your personal broker.
 Notify your broker of your intentions and ask him/her to call to work out the details with the IU Foundation by calling (812) 855-8311.
 We encourage you to notify the station so we may confirm and promptly acknowledge your intentions.
 Thank you.